August Bischler: Life

-He received his Ph.D. at the University of Zurich 1889 worked at the University of Zurich and from 1899 at the University of Basel.
+He received his Ph.D. at the University of Zurich in 1889, worked at the University of Zurich, and from 1899 at the University of Basel.
 After becoming a Swiss citizen in 1925 he worked in the chemical industry in Geneva.

 Bernard Napieralski

 Bernard Napieralski was a Ph.D. student of Bischler at the University of Zurich in 1893.
 Napieralski was born in Ostrowy, Poland, 1861.